nyxnor/onionjuggler/docs/ONIONSERVICE-CLI.md

 ```
 onionservice-cli on tcp ssh 22
 onionservice-cli on tcp ssh 22 22
+onionservice-cli on tcp ssh 22 22 80
+onionservice-cli on tcp ssh 22 22 80 80
 onionservice-cli on tcp ssh 22 127.0.0.1:22
 onionservice-cli on tcp ssh 22 127.0.0.1:22 80
 onionservice-cli on tcp ssh 22 127.0.0.1:22 80 127.0.0.1:80